This article was written and originally posted by The Financial Diet in partnership with M&T Bank.

 Investing involves risks and you may incur a profit or a loss.
 Past performance cannot guarantee future results.

-*The opinions of Julia Lorenz-Olson are her own and do not necessarily represent those of M&T Securities, M&T Bank or any of its affiliates.
-M&T Securities is not affiliated with TFD, The Art of Finance, Two Cents, Dumpster Dog Blog or the authors or publishers of Personal Finance for Dummies.
+*The opinions of Julia Lorenz-Olson are her own and do not necessarily represent those of M&T Bank or any of its affiliates.
+M&T Bank is not affiliated with TFD, The Art of Finance, Two Cents, Dumpster Dog Blog or the authors or publishers of Personal Finance for Dummies.

 Certified Financial Planner Board of Standards, Inc. (CFP Board) owns the CFP® certification mark, the CERTIFIED FINANCIAL PLANNER™ certification mark, and the CFP® certification mark (with plaque design) logo in the United States, which it authorizes use of by individuals who successfully complete CFP Board’s initial and ongoing certification requirements.